project-SIMPLE/simple.template.unity/README.md

 ### ConnectionManager

 This class extends WebSocketConnector and implements the methods mentioned above.
-The corresponding script is already in a GameObject called "Connection Manager", which is already in the default scene.
+The corresponding script is already in a GameObject called "Connection Manager", which is already in the Main Scene.
 It is in charge of creating an ID for the player once the connection with GAMA is established.
 Moreover, it provides the Unity developer with a state machine implemented as an `enum` to handle each stage of the connection process.
-The specific role of each state is explined in the script source code.
+The specific role of each state is explained in the script source code.
 Some useful events allow the developer to to handle connection transitions and informations.

 **Events:**
 - `OnConnectionStateChange<ConnectionState newState>` : Triggered when a transition from one connection state from another occurs.